 San Diego, otherwise known as “America’s Finest City,” has one of the most beautiful coastlines, if I may dare say, in the world.
 According to the San Diego Tourism Authority, over 35 million people visited San Diego in 2018 and 36.5 million in 2019.
 I am afraid to see the numbers for 2020, but I digress.
-One of my favorite things to do on this website is introducing you all to the many, many San Diego hidden gems.
+One of my favorite things to do on this website is introduce you all to the many, many San Diego hidden gems.
 I will be the first to admit that I am biased as I have been exploring the San Diego coastline for over thirty-five years.
 So today, I would like to share with you a few more, in fact, five more San Diego Hidden Gems, so you too can experience San Diego as a native.

 Let us now take a look, shall we?